sidatasciencelab/SCI_skunks/intern_docs/intern_doc_rml.md

   conda create --name myenv
   '''

-4 .To activate this environment use:
+4. To activate this environment use:
   '''
   conda activate myenv
   '''

-5.To deactivate an active environment use:
+5. To deactivate an active environment use:
   '''
   conda deactivate my env
   '''

 ### 3.4 Creating a conda environment in the envs folder on the SD card with specifying the python version
 **Description:**
 The following steps describe how to create new conda environments in the SD card.
-However, as mentioned in the section 3.1 and 3.2 description, this seems to only work when you create an environment without specifying the python version you'd like to put in this environment.
-When I tried to specify python version 3.8 I ran into an error.
+However, as mentioned in the section 3.1 and 3.2 descriptions, this only works when you create an environment without specifying the python version that is different from python 2.7.
+When I tried installing python version 3.8 I ran into an error.

-1.Make sure you are in the correct directory where Miniforge is installed.
+1. Make sure you are in the correct directory where Miniforge is installed.

   '''
   cd /home/ucsboep/miniforge-pypy3